Best SEBI Registered Brokers in 2024

 If you are in India and want to trade in a safe trading environment, we would recommend using a SEBI registered broker.
-In this article, we will provide all the essential information about the forex trading legal status in India and include the top three stock brokers in India as of 2021.
+In this article, we will provide all the essential information about the forex trading legal status in India and include the top two stock brokers in India as of 2024.

 What is a SEBI Regulated Broker?

 Forex trading in India is considered as a “non-bailable” offense, however, you will be able to find many offshore Forex brokers offering trading services.
 The current status in India appears to be temporary and although there is no effective regulatory body allowing Indian or offshore companies to get a license to operate in India, Indian traders can still open a trading account with an offshore broker.

 One thing is certain, whether the broker is offshore or domestic, it has to fulfill the rules and requirements of the Securities and Exchange Board of India (SEBI).
 Here are some of the main roles of SEBI: